khakhalin/notes/neuro/ene_001_practica.md

 # Practica lectures

 **Introduce "Practica"** that are like lectures, but outside of a normal sequence.

-Currently planned:
+## Assorted practical skills

+* The concept of inbox zero (esp important with notifications and such)
+* Auto-sorting in gmail
+* Google Keep and the practice of keeping todo lists
+* How to take notes (including Zettlr, pausing and stopping).
+* How to use Excel

+## Standalone practica

 **Syllabus**
 * **Attendance and late policy** has to be more strict than in normal times, not less ([reddit](https://www.reddit.com/r/Professors/comments/i8ml4t/what_are_your_late_policies_this_semester/)).
 Explain the reasons.
 It's even harder to stay on track, harder to find motivation.